-We build those traits and skills by threading public speaking throughout the curriculum.
+We thread public speaking throughout the City Day curriculum.
 Committed to the notion that the world will belong to the people who can express and defend their ideas, the School gives all children ample opportunities to speak in front of a group.

 - Starting in kindergarten, our students present and answer questions about science fair projects in front of peers and parents.

 - In first grade, students give four formal speeches during the year.

 - In eighth grade, our students speak at the Friends of the Chicago River’s Annual Student River Congress.

 - Every member of the graduating class delivers a speech during the commencement ceremony.

 - In addition to the above, participation in drama productions and musical performances throughout their years at City Day provides additional opportunities for students to perform in front of audiences.

 I love how City Day approaches public speaking, which is to approach it as a typical and expected part of life.
 These children grow up being comfortable in front of a group.
 They don’t think twice about it.
 One of many truly amazing things about this amazing school.AmyCity Day Parent